 Good candidates for Asian double eyelid surgery should be in good overall health and should prefer the appearance of a double eyelid over the one created by an epicanthic fold.
 They should have realistic expectations for the procedure.

-During your initial consultation, Dr. Lao will go over your pertinent medical history, evaluate your current health, and ask about your reasons for undergoing the surgery.
+During your initial consultation with Dr. Lao at our Manhattan office, he will go over your pertinent medical history, evaluate your current health, and ask about your reasons for undergoing the surgery.

 Congenital upper-eyelid ptosis is an issue that is quite common among the Asian population.
 Surgery can be performed to correct sagging while also creating the appearance of a double eyelid for comprehensive results.

 Asian double eyelid surgery can be performed under general or local anesthesia with sedation depending on the preferences of the patient and on other factors discussed during the consultation.

 During the procedure, excess fat may be removed, excess skin can be trimmed, and underlying muscles are adjusted in order to create the desired crease.
 The incisions used for the procedure are hidden within the creases of the upper eyelid so that the final results look as natural as possible.

 Sutures will need to remain in place for around four to six days.
 Some mild swelling and bruising are to be expected.
 Elevating the head and applying an ice pack can help to manage swelling and provide some relief.
 During your recovery, it is best to avoid applying makeup to the eyes, rubbing or stretching the eyelid tissues, or excessively cleaning the area, as these could compromise your results.

 On average, it will take around one week to recover from surgery, though strenuous activity should be avoided for a few more weeks.
 Your results will gradually begin to show after a few weeks.
 It will take around one to two months to see the full results of your procedure.